samplemaker/freefem_matlab_octave_plot/README.md

 [Screenshot: surf plot](https://raw.githubusercontent.com/samplemaker/freefem_matlab_octave_plot/public/screenshots/3dsurf_2.png)
 [Screenshot: surface of a 3d-mesh](https://raw.githubusercontent.com/samplemaker/freefem_matlab_octave_plot/public/screenshots/3dmesh.png)

-The Matlab/Octave function `ffslice3d()` is a proof of concept to cut 3d FreeFem++ simulation data along a plane and to make its inside visble.
+The Matlab/Octave functions `ffslicebd3d.m` (cuts the boundary data) and `ffslicetet3d.m` (gives the crosssection data) cut a 3d FreeFem++ simulation along a plane and make its inside visble.
 You will need to write the complete mesh data as well as the boundary data from within FreeFem++ to use this function.
-It works but it is experimental - i will change the syntax in future if it might be necessary!
+It alredy does it's job but it is still experimental.
+That means i may change the calling syntax in future if i find it necessary.

+  * Seek into the folder `slice3d` and run
+    * FreeFem++ ffgendata3d.edp
+    * From within Matlab/Octave run  rundemoslice3d.m
 [Screenshot: slice3d](https://raw.githubusercontent.com/samplemaker/freefem_matlab_octave_plot/public/screenshots/3dsurf_slice3.png)
 [Screenshot: zoom](https://raw.githubusercontent.com/samplemaker/freefem_matlab_octave_plot/public/screenshots/3dsurf_slice4.png)